Skip to main content

 Common mistakes

-• You build gem5 for one isa, but built the benchmark for different ISA.
+• You build gem5 for one ISA, but built the benchmark for different ISA.
 Ensure same ISA for both.

 fatal: fatal condition !process occurred: Unknown error creating process object.